KVSlab/morphMan/doc/source/getting_started.rst

     python initialize_cases.py --dir_path PATH_TO_CASES

-Running this commando will cause a render window to pop ut, asking you to specify points on the surface which will act as source points.
+Running this command will cause a render window to appear, asking you to specify points on the surface which will act as source points.
 This will trigger the following prompt::

     Please position the mouse and press space to add source points, 'u' to undo